65+ Employee Pulse Survey Questions by Category (2026)

 Adding questions slowly.
 Death by a thousand "just one more question" additions.
 Every addition costs response rate.

-Weekly pulses.
+Weekly pulses without a specific, time-bounded reason.
 Fatigue kicks in within 6 to 8 weeks.
+Response rates collapse faster than the insight they generate.

 Trending a single item that is too volatile.
 Pick core items that move meaningfully but not randomly. eNPS and overall satisfaction are good choices; daily mood items are too noisy.

 Replacing the annual engagement survey.
-Pulses complement, they do not replace.
+Pulses complement; they do not replace.
+An annual survey sets the diagnostic baseline.
+Pulses track movement within that baseline.

 Free employee pulse survey template